-'''

-Start the install process for the cryptography module.

-Depending on your device, this can take several minutes,

-since the module must be compiled locally on your device.

-pip install cryptography

-If the above installation succeeds, you can now install

-Reticulum and any related software

-pip install rns

-'''
+''' pkg install python build-essential openssl libffi rust Make sure pip is up to date, and install the wheel module. pip install wheel pip --upgrade To allow the installer to build the cryptography module, we need to let it know what platform we are compiling for: export CARGO_BUILD_TARGET="aarch64-linux-android" Start the install process for the cryptography module.
+Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip install cryptography If the above installation succeeds, you can now install Reticulum and any related software pip install rns '''